kuzzleio/kuzzle-device-manager/doc/2/concepts/models/index.md

 - `measures`: received measurements
 - `metadataMappings`: (optional) metadata mappings (See [Collection Mappings](https://docs.kuzzle.io/core/2/guides/main-concepts/data-storage/#collection-mappings))
 - `defaultMetadata`: (optional) default metadata values-
-- `metadataDetails`: (optional) Metadata group and translations .
+- `metadataDetails`: (optional) Metadata group and translations.
 You can use it to keep consistency on translations between your apps
 - `metadataGroups`: (optional) Groups list with translations for group name.
 You can use it to group metadatas by their concerns
+- `tooltipModels`: (optional) Tooltip model list, each containing labels and tooltip content to be shown.
+You can use it to create templates that displays relevant information in dashboards

 It is possible to create new models on the Kuzzle IoT Platform using either: